modflowpy/pymake/README.md

-                        start with a blank space or separated from the name (-sl or --syslibs) with a equal sign (-sl='-libgcc'). (default is None) -mf, --makefile       Create a GNU make makefile. (default is False) -mfo, --makefile-only
+                        start with a blank space or separated from the name (-sl or --syslibs) with a equal sign (-sl='-libgcc'). (default is None) -mf, --makefile       Create a GNU make makefile. (default is False) -dr, --dryrun         Deprecated name for --makefile-only, which replaced it when the pymake build engine was removed. (default is False) -mfo, --makefile-only
                         Create a GNU make makefile without building the target. (default is False) -md MAKEFILEDIR, --makefiledir MAKEFILEDIR